AlyssaWendt/project-3/READme.md

 ## Project Description

 My app is called Quick Tarot.
 It's a tarot app for people just getting started or need a quick reference for basic tarot card meaning.
 Users can see a list of all of the Tarot  with a description of the card and the upright/reversed meaning.
-In the future, I'd like to add a feature so that users can to a virtual 3 card reading and journal about that reading.

 ## Wireframes